AmritRaj23/data-journey-v2/ETL/Dataflow/README.md

 Second component is the connection between Pub/Sub topic and Dataflow job.

-Define a Pub/Sub subscription named `hyp_subscription_dataflow` that can serve this purpose.
+Define a Pub/Sub subscription named `dj_subscription_dataflow` that can serve this purpose.
 You will define the actual dataflow job in the next step.

 <details><summary>Hint</summary>